SelfishGene/SFHQ-T2I-dataset/README.md

 Additional examples of various textual searchers can be found in the `figures/` folder.

+## Notes on the text-to-image models used

+The dalle images are very bad, this is possibly done on purpose from openai point of view to avoid scandals related to face images.
+Also, the openai api is changing the prompt you request to its own prompts without the ability to cancel this edit, so we lack even basic control.
+Therefore, I strongly suggest not to use it.
+I initially planned to generate much more images from the Dalle-3 model due to its prompt adherence, but there appears to be a specific issue with face images.
+It is also more expensive than the other options like the Flux models and the results are not as good.

+Both Flux1.pro and Flux1.dev are very very good.
+SDXL and schnell are also good and way cheaper, but they are not as good as the pro and dev models.
+SDXL has its own unique style, especially in its textures, but its global image structure is sometimes flawed.
+Schnell is similar to the pro and dev models at the global structure of the image, but it is not as sharp and the textures are not always photorealistic.
+A small fraction of the generated images appear like 3D models and paintings.
+I've kept them in the dataset despite not being the main focus of the dataset, because the main goal is increasing entropy.

 ## Usage

 An example script demonstrating how to access and explore the data can be found in the `explore_dataset.py` file.
 This script shows how to load the dataset, visualize the distribution of images across models, plot prompt length distributions, and perform textual searches on the dataset using CLIP features.